neurondevelopment/StoreBot/README.md

    ```js
    token serverID
    ```
+5. In the discord developer dashboard, where you created your bot and got its token, scroll down to 'Privileged Gateway Intents' and tick the SERVER MEMBERS intent.
-4. Fill in the appropriate payment processor API keys ([stripe](https://dashboard.stripe.com/apikeys) & [paypal](https://developer.paypal.com/developer/applications))
+6. Fill in the appropriate payment processor API keys ([stripe](https://dashboard.stripe.com/apikeys) & [paypal](https://developer.paypal.com/developer/applications))
-5. Invite or reinvite the bot with the following link, replace YOURCLIENTID with the Client ID of your bot
+7. Invite or reinvite the bot with the following link, replace YOURCLIENTID with the Client ID of your bot
    ```
    https://discord.com/api/oauth2/authorize?client_id=YOURCLIENTID&permissions=8&scope=applications.commands%20bot
    ```
-6. Starting the bot
+8. Starting the bot
    ```sh
    node .
    ```